-Why doesn’t a sailboat tip over?
+Why a Sailboat does not tip over?

 Here’s an animation that shows the balance of forces actually it is technically the balance of moments.
 First off then we’d better explain moments.
 Simply explained, If you hold your hand out straight and some one puts a pound weight in your hand that is harder to hold than if they put the same pound on your elbow.
 Even easier – if they put the pound weight right by your shoulder.
 It’s the same pound weight but it was the Moment that was straining your muscles not the weight.
 Moment then is weight x distance.